softworkz/embyuserwiki/Alexa.md

 ### Change your Emby connect account
 You can easily replace the Emby connect account linked to Alexa.
 First, you will need to disable the Emby skill.
 Then, once re-enabled, go though the account linking process again.

+### FAQs
+- **Alexa can't find any players.**
+    Make sure your Emby player is up and running under the same Emby user Alexa is connected to.
+At this time, playing on the Alexa device is not supported.
+- **Why can't I play on the Alexa device directly?**
+    Amazon Alexa requires content to be accessed over a secured connection.
+At this time, this option has not yet been implemented.
+Once it is, only Emby servers using HTTPS will be able to use this feature.

 ### AWS Server status
 http://status.aws.amazon.com/